cockroachdb/docs/v2.0/partitioning.md

 Going back to RoachLearn's scenario, suppose we want to do all of the following:

-- Keep the students' data close to their location
+- Keep the students' data close to their location.
-- Store the current students' data on faster storage devices
+- Store the current students' data on faster storage devices.
-- Store the graduated students' data on slower, cheaper storage devices (example: hdd)
+- Store the graduated students' data on slower, cheaper storage devices (example: HDD).

 We can achieve this by partitioning the table first by location and then by date.